Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Related work

 \section{Related work}

-Our work builds on existing literature on clustering problems as well as on recent work on algorithmic fairness.

-\xhdr{Clustering} Clustering remains as a fundamental problem in computer science that has been extensively studied, exploring various clustering objectives.
-This work specifically focuses is on three classical objectives: $k$-median, $k$-means, and $k$-supplier.
-Further, we emphasize on clustering problems associated to choosing cluster centers, as opposed to the partitioning of data points into clusters.
-As such, our review of related work is confined to this context.
+Our work builds on existing literature on clustering as well as on recent work on algorithmic fairness.
+Data clustering is a fundamental problem in computer science and has been studied extensively across several algorithmic regimes, including computational complexity~\cite{guha1998greedy,cohen2019tight}, exact exponential algorithms~\cite{fomin2022exact}, approximation algorithms~\cite{charikar1999constant,arya2001local,cohen2022improved}, pseudo-approximation algorithms~\cite{li2016approximating}, and parameterized algorithms~\cite{cohen2019tight,goyal2023tight}.
+The study of clustering with fairness aspects has also garnered considerable attention~ \cite{hajiaghayi2012local,kleindessner2019fair,ghadiri2021socially,goyal2023tight,chen2016matroid,krishnaswamy2011matroid,hotegni2023approximation,abbasi2023parameterized,abbasi2024parameterized}.
+While we refer to the problem we study as \emph{diversity-aware clustering}, our formulation is also related to \emph{fair clustering}, which has received considerable attention in the literature recently.
+Since the related work on clustering and fair clustering is extensive, here we only discuss the results most relevant to our work.\footnote{For a survey on fairness in clustering see Chhabra et al.~\cite{chhabra2021overview} and tutorial resources by Brubach et al.~\cite{brubach2022fairness}.}

-Charikar et al.~\cite{charikar2002constant} presented the first constant factor approximation for $k$-median in metric spaces, which was improved to $3+\epsilon$ by Arya et al.~\cite{arya2004local} using a local-search heuristic.
-More recently, Cohen-Addad et al.~\cite{cohen2022improved} refined the local-search technique to obtain a $2.836+ \epsilon$ approximation.
+Charikar et al.~\cite{charikar2002constant} presented the first constant-factor approximation for $k$-median in metric spaces, which was improved to $(3+\epsilon)$-approximation by Arya et al.~\cite{arya2004local} using a local-search heuristic.
+More recently, Cohen-Addad et al.~\cite{cohen2022improved} refined the local-search heuristic to obtain a $(2.836+ \epsilon)$ approximation.
 The best-known approximation ratio for metric instances stands at $2.675$ due to Byrka et al.~\cite{byrka2014improved}.
-For the $k$-means problem, Kanungo et al.~\cite{kanungo2004local} devised a $9+ \epsilon$ approximation algorithm, later improved to $6.357$ by Ahmadian et al.~\cite{ahmadian2019better}.
-On the other hand, $k$-median and $k$-means are \np-hard to approximate to a factor less than $1+\frac{2}{e}$ and $1 + \frac{8}{e}$, respectively~\cite{guha1998greedy}.
+For $k$-means, Kanungo et al.~\cite{kanungo2004local} devised a $(9+ \epsilon)$ approximation algorithm, later improved to $6.357$ by Ahmadian et al.~\cite{ahmadian2019better}.
+On the other hand, $k$-median and $k$-means problems are \np-hard to approximate to a factor less than $1+\frac{2}{e}$ and $1 + \frac{8}{e}$, respectively~\cite{guha1998greedy}.
 Bridging the gap between the lower-bound of approximation and the achievable approximation ratio remains a well-known open problem.